| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 which |

 The plot(s) to be drawn.
-Residuals vs fitted values (
+Residuals versus fitted values

 mar |